anikethgawali/YouTube_ChannelStatGenerator/README.md

 1. Create a google developer account at [console.developers.google.com](https://console.developers.google.com).
 2. Create project
 3. Enable YouTube Data API v3.
 4. Go to Credentials tab and create API key.
-Paste API key here.
+Copy API key to use in this code.